-Best soundbars and speakers to upgrade your TV audio
+Best soundbar 2020: the best TV speakers to upgrade your audio

-These easy to install speakers provide an instant improvement to poor TV sound
+The best soundbar provides an instant improvement to poor TV sound.

-Flat screen TVs may be the height of chic, but blade-like sets often sound as thin as yet are.
-The solution is to add an external sound system, typically a soundbar, to compensate.
+Flat screen TVs may be the most covetable home tech these days, as well as the height of chic, but blade-like sets often sound thin for obvious reasons.
+The solution?
+To add an external sound system, typically the best soundbar, to compensate.

 There’s no shortage of choice.
 We’ve spent the best part of 30 hours listening to a varied selection of speakers to upgrade your TV audio, including soundbars, soundbases and active stereo speaker systems, with prices starting at £150.